AltNext/oss-tools/packages/.github/README.md

 ## [`release.yml`](https://github.com/altnext/oss-tools/blob/main/packages/.github/workflows/release.yml)
 Generic JavaScript publishing workflow.
 Add an NPM_TOKEN secret to your repository to allow publishing to [`npm`](https://npmjs.com).
+Add a GHPR_TOKEN secret to your repository, with permission to run workflows to allow the created PR to run other workflows.

 See this repository's [`.changeset`](https://github.com/altnext/oss-tools/blob/main/packages/.changeset) directory for instructions on how to add [`changesets`](https://github.com/atlassian/changesets) to your repository.